1. Blog

 Asthmanefrin

-Asthmanefrin is an asthma medication available OTC.
-This means that you can purchase it in most pharmacies or drug stores.
 Asthmanefrin contains the drug racepinephrine, which works very similarly to epinephrine.
 A bronchodilator, racepinephrine widens the airways to and from the lungs, making it easier to breathe.
 This reduces wheezing, shortness of breath, and other mild symptoms caused by asthma.

-Talk to your health care provider if these side effects become severe or do not go away after a few days.
+Talk to your healthcare provider if these side effects become severe or do not go away after a few days.

 Common side effects include: